Artificial Seasoning

 Seafood:

 A variety of both fresh and dried Korean seafood and fish are used in soups.
 It can vary based on region and accessibility.
 The fish used vary based on season, region, and accessibility.
-There are no concrete rules, but white fish are often used for Korean soup.
+This is not a concrete rule, but white fish are often used for Korean soup.

 When fish is used for soups, the whole fish is utilized, and that can include the fish offal.
 When fish eggs are used for soups, only the fresh versions are used, not the salted versions.
 The salted version is enjoyed more like a side dish.